A History of Salem First Friends Church

 During the pastorate of Charles E. Haworth, the meetinghouse was remodeled giving a radically different appearance when a sanctuary was added.
 This was dedicated January 25, 1925.
 The mortgage was burned in 1938.

 In December of 2008, work was completed on a large addition to the church building.
 Preliminary work had been done in 2007, but ground-breaking officially took place in early 2008.
 After many months of building, prayer, and expectation, the new addition was dedicated in October of 2008, and opened for usage in December.
-The addition includes a gymnasium that houses a high-school length basketball court.
-The gym is used for many sports ministries, as well as many other activities, and will soon be able to accommodate large events and worship services as needed.
+The addition includes a gymnasium that houses a high-school length basketball court with six hoops and two removable volleyball nets.
 Also included in the addition is a large modern kitchen capable of servicing large meals, a secure, modern nursery wing with room for 60 children, a dividable classroom that can seat a group of 60 or two groups of 30, and three handicapped-accessible bathrooms.

 Senior Pastors of Salem First Friends Church